-(1) All limits specified at room temperature unless otherwise noted.
+(1) All limits specified at room temperature and at temperature extremes.
 All room temperature limits are 100% production tested.
-All limits at temperature extremes are ensured via correlation using standard Statistical Quality Control (SQC) methods.
+All limits at temperature extremes are specified via correlation using standard Statistical Quality Control (SQC) methods.
 All limits are used to calculate Average Outgoing Quality Level (AOQL).